-We require capital principally for capital expenditures, acquisitions, debt service, and working capital to finance accounts receivable and inventory.
+We require capital principally for capital expenditures and working capital to finance accounts receivable and inventory.
 Our working capital requirements vary from period to period depending on manufacturing volumes, the timing of deliveries and the payment cycles of our customers.
 Our capital expenditures consist primarily of DIS nuclear cameras, ultrasound machines, vans, and computer hardware and software.
-As of March 31, 2008, we had cash, cash equivalents and current securities available-for-sale of \$23.9 million.
-We currently invest our cash reserves in money market funds, high-grade auction rate securities and U.S. government or corporate debt securities.
-Based upon our current level of expenditures, we believe our current working capital, together with cash flows from operating activities, will be adequate to meet our anticipated cash requirements for working capital, debt service and capital expenditures for at least the next 12 months.
+As of June 30, 2008, we had cash, cash equivalents and current securities available-for-sale of \$24.6 million.
+We currently invest our cash reserves in money market funds, U.S. government and corporate debt securities.
+We also own \$2.3 million of non-current high-grade auction rate securities.
+Based upon our current level of expenditures, we believe our current working capital, together with cash flows from operating activities, will be adequate to meet our anticipated cash requirements for capital expenditures and working capital for at least the next 12 months.

-As of March 31, 2008, we held \$2.5 million of principal invested in auction rate securities.
+As of June 30, 2008, we held \$2.3 million of principal invested in auction rate securities.
 Auction rate securities are investment vehicles with long-term or perpetual maturities which pay interest monthly at current market rates reset through a Dutch auction.
-These monthly auctions have historically provided a liquid market for these securities, and have therefore been presented as short-term securities.
+These monthly auctions have historically provided a liquid market for these securities.
 Beginning in February 2008, the majority of auctions for these types of securities failed due to the recent liquidity issues experienced in global credit and capital markets.
 Our auction rate securities followed this trend and experienced multiple failed auctions due to insufficient investor demand.
-As there is no secondary market for auction rate securities, we have been unable to convert our positions to cash.
+As there is a limited secondary market for these auction rate securities, we have been unable to convert our positions to cash.
 We do not anticipate being in a position to liquidate these investments until there is a successful auction, and accordingly, have reflected our investments in auction rate securities as non-current assets on our balance sheet.
-Our auction rate security investments continue to pay interest according to their stated terms, are fully collateralized by underlying financial instruments (such as corporate and preferred securities as well as student loans) and have maintained AAA credit ratings despite the failure of the auction process.
-The fair values of these auction rate securities as of March 31, 2008 were estimated by a third party pricing vendor based on recent trades of similar securities.
-We believe that based on the company's current cash, cash equivalents and marketable securities balances at March 31, 2008, the current lack of liquidity in the credit and capital markets will not have a material impact on our liquidity, cash flow, financial flexibility or our ability to fund our operations.
+Our auction rate securities continue to pay interest according to their stated terms, are fully collateralized by underlying financial instruments (such as corporate and preferred securities as well as student loans) and have maintained AAA credit ratings despite the failure of the auction process.

+The fair values of our auction rate securities as of June 30, 2008 were estimated by us with the assistance of a third party valuation specialist.
+Based on the estimated fair values, we recorded an unrealized loss of \$0.2 million associated with these auction rate securities during the three months ended June 30, 2008.
+The unrealized loss reduced the fair value of these securities from \$2.5 million in the prior quarter, and is included as a component of other comprehensive loss within stockholders' equity.
+We believe that based on the company's current cash, cash equivalents and marketable securities balances at June 30, 2008, the current lack of liquidity in the credit and capital markets will not have a material impact on our liquidity, cash flow, financial flexibility or our ability to fund our operations.